-With a GDP per capita of US$470, the Federal Democratic Republic of Nepal is the poorest country in South Asia.
-It has the lowest life expectancy, the largest share of undernourished children, and significant inequality across social groups.
-In the 2012 Human Development Report, Nepal was ranked 157 out of 187 countries.
+Apart from having the lowest GDP per capita of South Asia, the Federal Democratic Republic of Nepal has the lowest life expectancy, the largest share of undernourished children, and significant inequality across social groups.
+In the 2013 Human Development Report, Nepal was ranked 157 out of 187 countries.

 How We Are Helping?